Amenly/EroMe/README.md

 `python3 erome.py`

-Once you run the script, you will be prompted for an EroMe album link.
-Enter the link and then hit 'ENTER.'
+Once you run the script, you will be prompted for either an EroMe album link or an EroMe user profile.
+Enter their respective number and then submit a link.

 # FAQ